Let’s have some real creative career talk.

 When you create art as therapy, you are using it as a sort of meditation.
 Your life may be stressful and art helps you release that stress.
 It helps you discover more about yourself and find a sense of peace.
 Art as therapy charges up your internal energy and helps you heal.

 When you create art professionally, it becomes your life.
-It’s your source of stress.
-It’s your misery.
-It’s your happiness.
+It’s your source of stress, your misery, your happiness.
 It’s your burden and your gift.
 You push yourself to create even when you lack inspiration, you take care of all of the mundane tasks that you can avoid when using art as a hobby or therapy, and most importantly you understand what you are trying to say to your audience.

 Energy In vs. Energy Out